aws-solutions/qnabot-on-aws/README.md

 See the [LICENSE.md](LICENSE.md) file for details

 ## New features

+### Configuring QnABot to ask the questions
+QnABot was designed to answer questions, but now it can also ask questions and process the user’s answers.
+Use this feature for data collection and validation; o implement surveys, quizzes, personalized recommendations; or to build a triage chatbot application.
+See the [blog post](https://aws.amazon.com/blogs/machine-learning/creating-a-question-and-answer-bot-with-amazon-lex-and-amazon-alexa/) for details about this new feature.
+This feature is know as ElicitResponse from a configuration perspective.

+### Automatically advancing and branching along a tree of questions
+QnABot can now chain the user from one answer to another.
+This can be used with ElicitResponse to ask multiple questions from a user.
+Conditional chaining allows branching based on the state of session variables.
+Please see the [blog post](https://aws.amazon.com/blogs/machine-learning/creating-a-question-and-answer-bot-with-amazon-lex-and-amazon-alexa/) for a description on how to use this feature.

 ### Kendra Fallback Support
 QnABot version 2.6.0 optionally supports integration with Amazon Kendra as a fallback mechanism if a question/answer can not